 - 2 tsp salt

 - 1 tsp black pepper

 - 1 cup buttermilk

 - 2 or 3 medium eggplants

-- Pour oil to 1/4" depth in skillet.
-Place on medium heat while you prepare eggplant.
+- Pour oil to a 1/4-inch depth in a skillet.
+Place on medium heat while you prepare the eggplant.

 - Place dry ingredients in a bowl and stir to combine.
 In a separate bowl, pour the buttermilk.1 cup cornmeal, 2 tsp salt, 1 tsp black pepper, 1 cup buttermilk

 - Slice eggplant, then dip each slice in the buttermilk and then in the cornmeal mixture.2 or 3 medium eggplants

 - Place in the hot oil and fry eggplant slices, turning once, until golden brown on both sides.